Slack 21.01.20

 What’s new

-- Dark mode can now be switched on (or off) in the Settings menu.
+- Dark Mode can now be switched on (or off) in the Settings menu.
 Yes, it’s been a long road, but there’s finally dark at the end of the tunnel.
-N.B.
-This is mobile-only for now, with desktop coming later – thank you for both bearing with us and for continuing to expect more of us.
+NB: This is mobile only for now, with desktop coming later — thank you for both bearing with us, and for continuing to expect more of us.